pupilfirst/pupilfirst/docs/users/exporting_data.md

 **Export only the students in the following cohort(s)**: To further limit the results, you have the ability to specifically choose one or multiple cohorts, and export only the students associated with those selected cohorts.

-**Which targets should the export include?**: This defaults to _All targets_, will include all targets in the targets sheet and only targets with assignments in the submissions sheet.
-However, you can change this to _Only targets with review assignment_, which will restrict the exported data to targets with submissions that are reviewed and graded by coaches in both the targets and submissions sheets.
+**Which targets should the export include?**: This defaults to _All targets_, will include all the live targets in the targets sheet and only live targets with assignments in the submissions sheet.
+However, you can change this to _Only targets with review assignment_, which will restrict the exported data to live targets with submissions that are reviewed and graded by coaches in both the targets and submissions sheets.

 **Select the students to include in course export**: This option allows you to include either only active students in the course export or all students (including inactive students).